Comparing Bel Fuse (BELFA) & Bel Fuse (BELFB)

 |3.00

-Bel Fuse has a consensus target price of $30.00, suggesting a potential upside of 16.41%.
-Given Bel Fuse’s higher probable upside, analysts clearly believe Bel Fuse is more favorable than Bel Fuse.
+Bel Fuse has a consensus target price of $30.00, indicating a potential upside of 20.97%.
+Given Bel Fuse’s higher probable upside, analysts plainly believe Bel Fuse is more favorable than Bel Fuse.

 Summary